 |Mixing Bowl Size (Quarts)||Mixer type||Material||Weight (Lbs)||Weight (Gm)|

-No one KitchenAid stand mixer weighs the same.
-A bowl-lift will weigh more than a tilt head.
-Even within these mixer types, there is great variance in weight depending on whether it’s a Classic, Artisan Commercial or Professional model.
+When it comes to KitchenAid mixer weight, a bowl-lift will weigh more than a tilt head.
+Even within these mixer types, there is great variance in weight depending on whether it’s a Classic, Artisan, Commercial, or Professional model.

-Mixing bowls add to the gross weight of your stand mixers.
-Ceramic and glass bowls are much heavier than stainless steel bowls.
+Mixing bowls add to the gross weight of your stand mixers and you’ll find that ceramic and glass bowls are much heavier than stainless steel bowls.